dbbrandt/short_answer_granding_capstone_project/capstone_report.md

 **Outcome**

-1. *The Deep Learning baseline was matched*.
+1. *The Deep Learning baseline was slightly exceeded at 77.1%, or 2% higher than the best variation test in the baseline result of 75.1%.
 The results show how difficult the deep learning model is to optimize with these datasets.
 The best results were slightly better than the baseline often with simpler solutions than the optimal ones found in baseline.

-2. *XGBoost - In some cases this *matched the baseline* for the smaller SEB data.
-More inconsistent results were obtained for the SAG data but in local tests the results were also close.
-This suggests that the deep learning model is not performing that well which is evedent from the lower accuracy.
+2. *XGBoost - The XGBoost result also slightly exceeded the baseline at 76.7%.
+This is not significantly different from the LSTM model which suggests that considering the extra effort of the deep learning model it is not performing that well.
 The main benefit of deep learning model is the insights it gives and the flexibilty is provides to improve as new insights are obtained.

 3. *Similarity* - While only briefly tested, intutiion suggests that some use of the correct answer compared to the student answer would add value.
 Given the limitated the scope of this project, this was only lightly tested.
 It showed a some promiss but was not enought to warrant dedicating extensive testing.
 A seperate project to combine embedding features with similarity features in various way with different models would be valuable.